 New Tennis Infrastructure Grant Announced For Schools

-Launched on the 24th March, 2019, the Tennis in State Schools Initiative (TISSI) is a joint project between Tennis Australia (TA), Tennis Queensland (TQ) and Education Queensland to help schools refurbish, improve or build new tennis facilities.
+The Tennis in State Schools Initiative (TISSI) is a joint project between Tennis Australia (TA), Tennis Queensland (TQ) and Education Queensland to help schools refurbish, improve or build new tennis facilities.

 Projects are funded via a 3-way contribution model, with each of the below partners (or contributors) required to contribute one third of the total project cost,

 Two Brisbane schools were recently announced as successful recipients of the TISSI grant and will look to use the grants to refurbish their tennis courts and create thriving school tennis communities.

 Under the TISSI model, the cost incurred by an individual school to have 2 tennis courts re-surfaced would be reduced from approximately $24,000 to only $8,000.
 “The Tennis in State Schools Initiative is a funding model unlike anything we have seen before in Queensland,” said Tennis For Kids Director, Anthony White.
 “This is a generous fund, all about nurturing tennis at the grassroots.”